menu

 Occupations and Workforce

-Kingsbury is a blue-collar town, with 52.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Kingsbury, you'll notice that it is more blue-collar than most other communities in America.
+52.94% of Kingsbury’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kingsbury is a city of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Kingsbury who work in sales jobs (8.82%), food service (7.35%), and healthcare suport services (5.88%).

 Setting & Lifestyle